rsyncOSX/RsyncOSXdocs/content/post/nextrelease.md

 ## New version of rsync

 New version of rsync is released.
 RsyncOSX is verified working with latest version.
+It is advised to install [Homebrew](https://brew.sh/) and rsync as part of Homebrew.

 ![](/images/RsyncOSX/master/nextversion/newversionrsync.png)

 ## Main view in macOS 11

 The top menus in RsyncOSX are slightly changed.
-I have an older Mac Book pro (2016 model) which macOS 11 and Xcode 12 are installed on.
+I have an older Mac Book pro, 2016 model, which macOS 11 and Xcode 12 are installed on.
 I have also installed Homebrew (rsync, hugo and other tools), atom (the editor) and other applications on macOS 11.
 And they all works as expected.
 The old Mac might become my daily driver until macOS 11 is released.

-Dark view.
+Dark view in macOS Big Sur.

 ![](/images/RsyncOSX/master/nextversion/mainmacOS11.png)

-Light view.
+Light view in macOS Big Sur.

 ![](/images/RsyncOSX/master/nextversion/mainmacOS112.png)

-This is the current version.
+This is the current version in macOS Catalina.

 ![](/images/RsyncOSX/master/intro/main.png)